 The best material for a dress boot is smooth calfskin leather.
 The leather should be clean, but doesn't need a high-gloss polish by any stretch.
 A leather sole or rubber sole with a minimal profile is ideal.
 Some pure traditionalists refuse to accept rubber soles, but they're mostly assholes.
 Black and dark brown are the best colors, but mid and sometimes even lighter browns can work just fine.

 For two-tone boots like button boots and some laced boots, an ankle segment made of tweed, linen or suede is also very appropriate.
 And colors get a little more interesting there too—I've even seen purple work.

 Pebbled leathers, suede, and shell cordovan are all valid options as well, in about that order.
 Suede and shell are traditionally considered casual, and are sometimes too eye-catching for subdued business wear, but they can be worn with a suit by the brave, as long as the boot comes in a conservative style.
 That said, don't try to dress up, say, a chukka boot in these materials.
-Steer clear of green and burgundy shell, and focus on dark brown suede.
+Steer clear of green and blue and bright red shell, but dark brown suede chelseas or color 8 shell tassel loafers in good condition can absolutely work with a suit.
 Tread carefully.